victor7w7r/036solidjs/README.md

 ## Extra Packages

 - axios: Promise based HTTP client for the browser and node.js
+- @tanstack/solid-query: A simple and powerful way to manage your state in Solid
 - awilix: Dependency injection for JavaScript and Node.js apps
 - tailwindcss: Utility-first CSS framework for rapidly building custom user interfaces